cloudevents/spec/http-protocol-binding.md

 and double-quote character is already percent-encoded.)

-When decoding an HTTP message into a CloudEvent, any HTTP header value MUST have quoted string escaping as described in [RFC7230, section 3.2.6][rfc7230-section-3-2-6] applied in reverse, and then a single round of percent-decoding MUST be performed as described below.
-HTTP headers for CloudEvent attribute values do not support parenthetical comments, so the initial decoding only needs to handle double-quoted values, including processing backslash escapes within double-quoted values.
+When decoding an HTTP message into a CloudEvent, any HTTP header value MUST first be unescaped with respect to double-quoted strings, as described in [RFC7230, section 3.2.6][rfc7230-section-3-2-6].
+A single round of percent-decoding MUST then be performed as described below.
+HTTP headers for CloudEvent attribute values do not support parenthetical comments, so the initial unescaping only needs to handle double-quoted values, including processing backslash escapes within double-quoted values.
 Header values produced via the percent-encoding described here will never include double-quoted